CooperGilliland/Gilliland_Containment/README.txt

 In addition, other projects have been added, but they are currently of no consequence.
 9/30/17
 Emotion API updated, unit tests generated.
 Application Gilliland_VideoEmotionAggregation has been added.
-Meets assignment requirements.
 10/10/17
 LUIS api updated, unit tests generated
-Application Gilliland_Intentv2 has been added, meets assignment requirements
+Application Gilliland_Intentv2 has been added.
+10/14/17
+Bing speech api updated, only REST for speech to text is implimented Applicaition Gilliland_SpeachToText has been added to PAL